Steven Kruijswijk pulls out of Tour de France following fall

-THE HAGUE, Netherlands (AP) -- Dutch cyclist Steven Kruijswijk, who finished third in last year's Tour de France, said Thursday he will not take part in this year's race after fracturing a bone in his shoulder during the Criterium du Dauphine.
+THE HAGUE, Netherlands — Dutch cyclist Steven Kruijswijk, who finished third in last year’s Tour de France, said Thursday he will not take part in this year’s race after fracturing a bone in his shoulder during the Criterium du Dauphine.

 Kruijswijk, who rides for the Jumbo-Visma team, wrote on Twitter that the injury from a fall in the Dauphine on Aug.
 15 was worse than previously thought.